The person who administers NetSuite for your organization is the key contact for NetSuite and your users. This person:

 Complete access to the Setup Manager, the path to common administrator tasks

-As of NetSuite 2018.1, Administrators must use two-factor authentication in newly provisioned accounts.
+Users with the Administrator role must use two-factor authentication in newly provisioned accounts.
 For information, see 2FA in the NetSuite Application.

 The Administrator role is a global role that applies to the entire NetSuite account.
-Other, localized, administrator roles apply to specific areas of the NetSuite application, such as the Issues Administrator, Marketing Administrator, and Sales Administrator roles.
+Other localized administrator roles apply to specific areas of the NetSuite application, such as the Issues Administrator, Marketing Administrator, and Sales Administrator roles.

 Several administration permissions are separate from the Administrator role so that they can be assigned to non-administrator roles.
 For more information, see Separate Administration Permissions.